Agentic Risks

 Turn theory into action fast

-To kick-start and re-risk your agentic transformation, focus on these top 3 priorities:
+To kick-start and de-risk your agentic transformation, focus on these top 3 priorities:

 1. Build practical capability rapidly by ensuring everyone understands agentic AI workflows and their implementation responsibilities.